Mc-Zen/quill/src/gates.typ

 }

 /// Target element for controlled-X operations (#sym.plus.circle).
-/// - fill (none, color, boolean): Fill color for the target circle.
+/// - fill (none, color, auto): Fill color for the target circle.
 If set
-///        to `true`, the target is filled with the circuits background color.
+///        to `auto`, the target is filled with the circuits background color.
 /// - size (length): Size of the target symbol.
 #let targ(
   fill: none,